SteelSeries Arctis 7 2019 – Disconnection Problems

 In order to reset your firmware, follow these steps.

 - Start by removing the padding from the left ear, you will see the speaker itself along with some holes.
-This small hole that I marked with the red circle around it has a tiny button inside that is used to reset the firmware.
+This small hole I marked with the red circle around it has a tiny button inside that is used to reset the firmware.

 - Let the headset stay turned on and use a needle or something similar to gently press down the button inside the hole.
 You don’t have to press hard and you should feel the button being pushed.
 Keep the button pushed down for 20 seconds and your headset should automatically turn off.